Skip to Main Content

 When you apply, bad credit lenders consider your credit score, income and current debt.
 If you already have a car in mind, a lender may also consider the make, model, age and condition of the vehicle you’re interested in.
 Based on this information, the lender determines your interest rate and the maximum amount you’re approved to borrow.

 However, you can expect higher interest rates.
-On average, borrowers with bad credit qualify for rates in the double digits — often upwards of 12 percent for a new car and over 18 percent for a used car.
+On average, borrowers with bad credit qualify for rates in the double digits — often over 15 percent for a new car and over 18 percent for a used car.
 This is because lenders see lower credit scores as a sign of more risk.

 Types of lenders that offer car loans for bad credit